 Tenant hotline: The hotline is a service that provides renters throughout Minnesota with legal information regarding their rights as tenants.
-Lawyers, law students, and community volunteers respond to renter inquiries, providing follow up support and form letters when necessary.
-The hotline has received over 125,000 calls since 1992 and averages nearly 1,000 calls a month.
-Tenant advocates and attorneys have also spoken to hundreds of groups; including high schools, social workers, landlords, and local governments, informing the public about Minnesota tenant/landlord laws.
+Lawyers, law students, and community volunteers respond to renter inquiries, providing follow-up support and form letters when necessary.
+The hotline has taken over 185,000 calls since 1992 and averages over 1,000 calls a month.
+Tenant advocates and attorneys have also given over 2,000 speeches; including high schools, social workers, landlords, and local governments, informing the public about Minnesota tenant/landlord laws.

-The Tenant Hotline is first and only statewide hotline in the country.
+The Tenant Hotline is the first and only statewide hotline in the country.
 HOME Line has:

-- Helped tenants recover over $16,853,002 in wrongfully withheld security deposits and rent abatements
+- Helped tenants recover over 24 million dollars in wrongfully withheld security deposits and rent abatements

-If you are a tenant in Minnesota, outside of Minneapolis; (Minneapolis renters affected by foreclosure can call us, however all other Minneapolis renters can consider our low-cost legal consultations for Minneapolis renters) and you are interested in your renter rights, you can receive free legal advice by emailing our attorneys here or by calling our free Tenant Hotline:
+If you are a tenant in Minnesota and you are interested in your renter rights, you can receive free legal advice by emailing our attorneys here or by calling our free Tenant Hotline:

 (612) 728-5767 …or call us toll-free from Greater MN at: (866) 866-3546